 Board Members shall receive a fixed fee within the framework of the maximum amount approved by the general meeting.
 The Board of Directors shall set the amount of compensation at its own discretion, taking the members’ workload and position into account.
 To that purpose, the Board of Directors has enacted Rules and Regulations on the Compensation of Members of the Board of Directors, which are regularly reviewed to determine whether any adjustments are required.
 The Board of Directors shall not receive any variable compensation.
-Extra compensation is paid for the positions of Chairman, Vice-Chairman, Audit Committee Chair and NCC Chair, and for extraordinary efforts that go beyond the normal activities of the Board of Directors, such as acting as Investment Committee Chair at Ina Invest Ltd. No extra compensation is paid, however, for sitting on the Board of directors of subsidiaries.
+Extra compensation is paid for the positions of Chairman, Vice-Chairman, Audit Committee Chair and NCC Chair.
+Additional compensation is also paid for extraordinary efforts outside the normal activities of the Board of Directors, such as acting as Investment Committee Chair at Ina Invest Ltd. No extra compensation is paid, however, for sitting on the board of directors of subsidiaries.

 |Position||Compensation per year in office in CHF||Thereof in blocked shares of Ina Invest Holding Ltd|

 |Vice-Chairman of the Board of Directors||80,000||1/3|

 |Chair of a Board of Directors committee (Audit Committee and NCC)||20,000||1/3|

 |Chair of the Investment Committee at the subsidiary Ina Invest Ltd||20,000||1/3|